open-5g/ritiran-workshop/about/index.md

     </div> -->
 </div>

-Additional partners and sponsors will be announced soon.
+Additional partners and supporters will be announced soon.